dom1153/ynot-twclone/README.md

 ## Origin of the Name

 The name 'Y Not' is a legally distinct variant of 'X' (formerly known as twitter), and simply because why not.

+## Resources

+The original full stack applcation was created by [codewithantonio](https://www.youtube.com/watch?v=ytkG7RT6SvU) on Youtube.

+I studied the tutorial to learn the modern Next.js flow, with database interactions in a guided flow with a 'real' app as a finished product.